 Suzanne Mayo Frindt

-Suzanne serves as a Group Chair for Vistage International, a professional organization dedicated to increasing the effectiveness and enhancing the lives of chief executives.
+Suzanne served as a Group Chair for Vistage International until May of 2017.
+Vistage is a professional organization dedicated to increasing the effectiveness and enhancing the lives of chief executives.
 Vistage and its affiliates have more than 15,000+ members in 15 countries, making it the world’s leading CEO membership organization.
-Each month she facilitates groups that include company presidents, entrepreneurs and key executives.